JackZhang-Lab/Cryo-MEM/README.md

 ## Features
 --------------

-With cryo-MEM you can:
+With Cryo-MEM Modeler you can:

 - Sample your membrane density with PO4 molecules and convert it into pdb files, where you can check or visualize it in your own way.
 - Derive 2D curvature contour maps.
-- Build decent lipids pdb files.
+- Build PDB models of lipids out a provided cryo-EM density map.
--